 Before filing the claim, make sure to gather all relevant medical documents, as well as a list of every hospital and doctor you’ve visited for treatment for the vaccine injury.
 The actual claim process begins by filing a petition with the Court of Federal Claims in Washington D.C.
 A Special Master is assigned to the case (a Special Master is a specialized judge who handles only vaccine injuries).
 You’ll be fighting against the Department of Health and Human Services (HHS).

 Contact Popham Law in Kansas City Today

 The Popham Law Firm is one of the few firms in Kansas City with attorneys who are experienced in vaccine law and vaccine injury cases.
 If you or a loved one has been injured, make sure to call The Popham Law Firm right away at (844) 243-2288 for a free consultation.
-Whether you win or lose the case (as long as the case was filed in good faith and with a reasonable basis), our fees are paid out of the same fund in which your compensations are paid.
-Call us today!
+Whether you win or lose the case, as long as the case was filed in good faith and with a reasonable basis, our fees are paid out of the same fund from which your compensations are paid.
+Please call us today!